Years of Service Award Programs: Best Practices

 3. Include spouses/significant others.

-Milestone achievements are a big deal, especially in today’s business environment.
-Present Years of Service awards in a visible way throughout the company.
+Employee milestone achievements are a big deal, especially in today’s business environment.
+Present years of service awards in a visible way throughout the company.
 While a company-wide assembly might not be practical, presenting the award to the employee at a department or facility gathering is a nice way to celebrate the achievement, reinforce company values, and inspire other employees to further commit to the organization.
 The scope of the event — i.e., a simple informal presentation of a few minutes, versus a group lunch or reception — depends on the milestone.
-Larger scale presentations are usually reserved for bigger milestones, say 20+ years.
+Larger-scale presentations are usually reserved for bigger milestones, say 20+ years.
 And, for the latter, consider announcing the employee’s achievement via local newspapers and social media.
 It’s nice recognition for them and showcases your organization as a caring employer.

 Regardless of the size and scope of the milestone celebration, invite the spouse or partner to attend.

-A Years of Service program is one more tool in your recruiting and retention strategy.
-It conveys that you’re not looking for “warm bodies” to fill short term needs — but rather, you’re offering a long-term career opportunity and want to commit time and resources to your employees for many years to come.
+An employee years of service program is one more tool in your recruiting and retention strategy.
+It conveys that you’re not looking for “warm bodies” to fill short-term needs — but rather, you’re offering a long-term career opportunity and want to commit time and resources to your employees for many years to come.
 Brand your program, and make it visible on the “careers” section of your web site; on your company intranet; and on posters, paycheck stuffers and other materials.